highonskooma/pdfMetadataExtractor/README.md

 ## Setup

-Run `pip install` to install project dependencies (pathlib, pypdf, wand, argparse).
+Run `pip install` to install project dependencies (pypdf, wand, argparse).

+or if you're on Arch there are AUR packages for each one of these.

 ## Usage